 About inducing the new cultural center in Ezbet Khairallah Saafan elaborated:

 “Ezbet Khairallah is one of the most populated slum areas in the city.
 Located at the heart of Cairo, it has more than 850,000 residents.
 However, there is only one school in Ezbet Khairalla.
 In such a region there are a lot of children who don’t get any source of education.
 Children are always playing down the street.
-Therefore, having a culture space that can accommodate for the children’s cultural and educational needs was pretty essential.”
+Therefore, having a cultural space that can accommodate the children’s cultural and educational needs was pretty essential.”

 The Building’s Space program